Internet DRAFT - draft-xu-l2vpn-vpls-isis

 requirement for cloud data center networks.

-2) VPN Space Scalability
+2) VPN Instance Space Scalability

-performance isolation considerations, these tenants SHOULD be
+For security and performance isolation considerations, these

 3) Forwarding Table Scalability